-In 2003, Simón was sent to Ecuador to make contact with a UN official, James Lemoyne, as part of efforts to revive peace talks wth the Colombian government and begin communication on the exchange of prisoners of war.
+In 2003, Simón was sent to Ecuador to make contact with a UN official, James Lemoyne, as part of efforts to revive peace talks with the Colombian government, and begin communication on the exchange of prisoners of war.
 Colombian Intelligence, with the possible assistance of other intelligence services, were tracking Simón.
 He was captured in Ecuador on January 2, 2004 and sent to Colombia on January 4, 2004.

 In Colombia, the government immediately continued their persecution of Simón and asked the US government to extradite him.
-On January 6, 2004, the US Embassy reported that there were no charges nor investigations against Simón in the US.
-This didn’t stop the Bush and Uribe governments from concocting charges against Simón, and he was extradited to the Unites States on December 31, 2004 charged with drug trafficking in one case, and with holding hostages in another.
+On January 6, 2004 the US Embassy reported that there were no charges nor investigations against Simón in the US.
+This didn’t stop the Bush and Uribe governments from concocting charges against Simón, and he was extradited to the United States on December 31, 2004 charged with drug trafficking in one case, and with the holding of hostages in another.
 The hostage case was based on the capture by the FARC-EP of three US military contractors after their plane crashed while they were filming FARC-EP positions and sending the videos to the US military in Florida.

 Simon Trinidad in Washington.